oshadura/server/deploy/k8s-onprem/README.md

 variable in `values.yaml`.

 ## Enable Load Balancing
-To enable load balancing, ensure that the loadBalancing tag in `values.yaml` is set to `true`.
+To enable load balancing, ensure that the traefik tag in `values.yaml` is set to `true`.
 This will do two things:

 1. Deploy a Traefik reverse proxy through the [Traefik Helm Chart](https://github.com/traefik/traefik-helm-chart).